linyudoa/rl-wds/notes.md

 validate the model by:

 1. Train and validate on real history data
+2. Use water head dict
-2. Train on random data and validate on history data
+3. Train on random data and validate on history data
-3. print original pump op and predicted op
+4. print original pump op and predicted op
-4. Calc history reward and compare it to validate reward
+5. Calc history reward and compare it to validate reward
-5. Compare head, energy efficiency of history and validate data
+6. Compare head, energy efficiency of history and validate data